object-oriented-python/object-oriented-programming/doc/source/a2_git.rst

     will download all the files and folders, but none of the data Git needs for revision control.

+    The instructions here focus on command line interfaces because it's a lot easier to ask for help if you get stuck with a command line interface.
+"I typed the following and this was the resulting output" is a much easier and more precise way of describing a problem than attempting to explain what you did in a graphical interface.

 Editing `exercise.txt`
 ~~~~~~~~~~~~~~~~~~~~~~